raibis/nestjs-datastar/README.md

 #### Datastar backend actions

-Use thease methods to enable posibility send server-sent events to clients.
-Controller method should return `Observable<MessageEvent>`.
+Use these methods to enable sending server-sent events (SSE) to clients.
+The controller method should return an `Observable<MessageEvent>`.

 ```typescript
 export interface MessageEvent {